 - The Transporter cannot be roleblocked by an Escort/Consort.

-- Transporters, with the right know-how, can swap targets around so that Mafia end up hitting one of their own.
+- Transporters, with the right know-how, can swap targets around so that the Mafia ends up hitting one of their own.
 As useful as their ability is however, there is a very good chance you can cause more harm than good.
 You might instead bring about the death of the Investigator or another important role.
 Because of this, you should avoid transporting people until you have an idea of who the Mafia (and other evil roles) might be.

 - Transporters are also good at keeping people alive.
 If you know the identity of a vital Town role, consider swapping him with someone else.
 You could try switching him with a known Executioner, as the latter can't be killed at night.
 Of course, you always run the risk of swapping someone with a Mafia victim, so be careful.